 Cost of Attendance Budget: This information is provided to assist students and families with financial planning.
 We include both direct costs (billed by and paid directly to MC) and indirect costs (not billed by and paid directly to MC).
 Students have this information available to them on their financial aid offer.
-Additionally, availability of their College Financing Plan, located in their Banner account under the Financial Aid section, is to be released early fall 2022 which will give a personalized Shopping Sheet outlining specific expenses and awards for each student.
+Additionally, availability of their College Financing Plan, located in their Banner account under the Financial Aid section, is in progress and will be released in Spring 2024.
+This will give a personalized Shopping Sheet outlining specific expenses and awards for each student.

 The estimated budget for each student is based on tuition, fees, housing, meal plans, and other costs associated with attending the university.
 This is only an estimate.
 A student’s actual costs may vary based on their preferences for housing, meal plans, and other variables.